-2.2.1 Riparian Mitigation
+2.3.1 Riparian Mitigation

 Activities associated with project construction pose a low risk to fish habitat.
-Because of this low level of risk, Operational Statements (OS) developed by the Fisheries and Oceans Canada will be applied to modify construction of overhead lines, temporary stream crossings, ice bridges and snow fills, and dry open cut stream crossings (Appendix F).
-In addition to Fisheries and Oceans Canada OS requirements, Contractors will implement setbacks and buffers as indicated on Site-specific information the Map Sheets Section 6.0.
+Because of this low level of risk, general mitigation measures will be applied to modify construction of overhead lines, temporary stream crossings, ice bridges and snow fills (Section 5.2).
+In addition to these general mitigation measures, Contractors will implement setbacks and buffers as indicated on Site-specific information found in the map sheets of the Construction Section Mapbook "Part 2".

-Tower Foundations within Riparian Buffers:
+2.3.2 Tower Foundations within Riparian Buffers:

-In instances where tower placements require tower guy wires be located within a Riparian Buffers a tracked excavator will be allowed to excavate the anchor foundation while minimizing ground disturbance as much as possible.
+In instances where tower placements require tower guy wires be located within a Riparian Buffer, a tracked excavator will be allowed to excavate the anchor foundation while minimizing ground disturbance as much as possible.
 The excavator must make one trail only and exit on that same trail.
 Each site where this occurs will be noted by Environmental Inspectors for monitoring by vegetation specialist the following season to determine if any further re-vegetation or rehabilitation is required.